 Bethany’s love for the arts started when she first saw the Creative Arts Service Team perform in 2007, claiming that one day she would be a part of the team.
 She has now been a part of the Team for three years and had the opportunity to perform in London, England; California; and all over the Eastern Territory.
 She has been a student at TAM Conservatory for 5 years where she has been cultivating God’s gift of dance in her life.
 Bethany leads the dance and drama groups at Asbury University’s Salvation Army Student Fellowship.
 Her dance ability has helped her to choreograph and star as Babette in Asbury University’s production of Beauty and the Beast.
 Bethany is grateful for all the places dance has brought her and she looks forward to continuing to use God’s gifts in her life to further His Kingdom as she participates in her second season with Company.

-Olivia is currently the Creative Arts Director at the Camden Kroc Center.
+Olivia is employed as the Divisional Creative Arts Director for NJ.
 She studied Performing Arts Administration at Hunter.
 She has always had a strong passion for the arts.
 At the age of five she tapped danced her way through her very first dance recital and was in her first musical when she was eight.
 Ever since then she has been performing and using her gifts to glorify God.
 Some of her favorite roles include Sally Brown in Snoopy and The Baker’s Wife in Into The Woods.
 Olivia is also very involved in the arts within the Salvation Army.
-She has been a member of the Creative Arts Service Team for three years, has attended TAM conservatory, and was a member of the GNY divisional dance team.
-She is extremely thankful to be a part of this amazing ministry.
+She has been a member of CAST for three years, has attended TAM conservatory, and was a member of the GNY divisional dance team.
+She is extremely thankful to be a part of this amazing ministry for a third season.